lethain/staff-eng/src/stories/dmitry-petrashko.md

 In order of decreasing importance:

 1. Focusing on impact on business and company.
-2. Being collaborative: by joining meetings/working groups you should help achieve a better outcome
+2. Being collaborative: by joining meetings/working groups you should help achieve a better outcome.
-3. Technical knowledge
+3. Technical knowledge.

+For me personally, the area that I needed to get good at before getting Staff Engineer was the second item.
+I was already delivering impact and was considered a person to go to for technical advice.
+I needed to improve my communication skills and collaboration skills so that I could constructively help people who are outside of my team, who might see me for first time ever and who, despite having good intentions behind their project, may not have the best plan to get it delivered.

+Technique that helped me in that was asking for feedback in private chat immediately after the meeting, in particular after meetings that didn't not go perfectly.
+This has allowed me to learn what I did that might have contributed to other parties not feeling comfortable in these meetings and, in a few cases, the genuinity of asking for how it could have gone better helped fix the outcome of a meeting that has already gone poorly.

 **_How have where you worked and your education impacted your path?_**